taw00/writing-resources/README.md

   I'm no expert.
 Do your own research.
 I hear lots of good things about a lot of providers—Lulu, BookBaby, Kobo, and others.
 In the past, there was Lulu and really no one else.
 The field has widened.
 [Joanna Penn](https://www.thecreativepenn.com/) is the queen of self-publishing.
 Subscribe to her podcast and review her site.
 She knows what she is talking about.
 - Audiobooks.
   I know nothing about audiobooks (but Ms. Penn does, see above).
-- Thoughts on query letters and the publishing process.
-Not yet anyway.
-- Thoughts on submission to literary journals and the like.
-You are more likely to see a discussion on this topic on my blog, [Ruminations](https://errantruminant.com/blog/).